Vipul111196/Behaviour-cloning/README.md

 - **Data Collection**: Collecting driving data using the Udacity simulator in training mode.
 - **Image Processing**: Analyzing, augmenting and processing the collected images.
 - **Setting up a Neural Network**: Designing, training and validating a model that predicts steering angles from image data.
+Model is inspired from the following Nvidia model (https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)
 - **Testing the Model in the Simulator**: Using the model to drive the vehicle autonomously around the track, keeping the vehicle on the road for an entire loop.

-# Data collection strategy:
+## Quick note on Data collection strategy:

 - First download the simulator from the following link (https://github.com/udacity/self-driving-car-sim)
 - Then click on training and drive the vehicle on simulator using keyboard.